-COVID-19 also known as the coronavirus disease is an infectious disease caused by a newly discovered virus (COVID-19).
-People who were suffering with the virus have symptoms like mild fever, dry cough and shortness of breath.
+COVID-19, also known as the coronavirus disease, is an infectious disease caused by a newly discovered virus (COVID-19).
+People who were suffering from the virus have symptoms like mild fever, dry cough, and shortness of breath.
 Most people experience mild to moderate respiratory illness and recover from this disease without any special treatment.
-However, People with low immunity and those with underlying health issues such as cardiovascular respiratory disease, etc. are might develop serious illness.
+However, People with low immunity and those with underlying health issues such as cardiovascular or respiratory disease, etc. are might develop serious illness.

 It’s a communicable disease and can spread:

-This virus can spread through touching, sneezing, coughing.
-In short, its highly communicable diseases can be transmitted through contact or through the mode of air, water, and soil.
+This virus can spread through touching, sneezing, and coughing.
+In short, highly communicable diseases can be transmitted through contact or through the modes of air, water, and soil.

 What is the need for the import of medical supplies, medical gear, and medical equipment?

-Coronavirus has been declared an international emergency and a Pandemic by the WHO (World Health Organisation) In order to fight with this epidemic our country health system is working continuously with high dedication but as the number of cases is increasing day by day, our health care system is facing scarcity of medical equipment and to fulfill this shortage they need to import from another country.
+Coronavirus has been declared an international emergency and a Pandemic by the WHO (World Health Organisation) To fight with this epidemic our country health system is working continuously with high dedication but as the number of cases is increasing day by day, our health care system is facing scarcity of medical equipment, and to fulfill this shortage, they need to import from another country.

-For Procurement in such big numbers, India will resort to the importing of certain equipment.
+For Procurement in such large numbers, India will resort to importing certain equipment.

-Designated Authorities and Departments for Import of Medical Equipments in India
+Designated Authorities and Departments for Import of Medical Equipment in India

 Central Drug Standard Regulation Organization (CDSCO) in India currently controls the import or export of medical devices, which is a part of the Ministry of Health and Family Welfare.

-Registration with regional licensing authority is a requirement for the importation and exportation of products.
-Without meeting the prerequisites, the customs do not allow goods to be cleared, until they do so.
+Registration with the regional licensing authority is a requirement for the importation and exportation of products.
+Without meeting the prerequisites, the customs do not allow goods to be cleared until they do so.

 Point to reminisce while importing Medical Equipment and supplies: